 Once your cat begins to warm to you, start playing with it using toys and games to rebuild your bond.
 This will help bored, unstimulated cats feel happier and less stressed.
 However, it’s essential to understand when to stop.
 If your cat becomes too aggressive or starts to attack you, end the interaction and let your cat cool down.

 Once you’ve determined the cause of your cat’s aloofness, you must resolve the cause to improve its mood.
-As mentioned, it’s unlikely that your cat’s personally angry at you, but there’s a reason you must address.
+As mentioned, it’s unlikely that your cat’s personally angry at you, but there’s a reason you must address it.